meoso/mimetypes/README.md

 What is does: Displays all system mime types and associated applications prefixed with the command `xdg-mime default`.

+Why use it: You need to set a default application for a specific mime-type via commandline.

 How to use it: 1) Execute the command and optionally pipe to grep searching for specific type or application.
 2) copy and paste your choice of command.

 Example 1: `./mimetypes | grep mp4`